spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/upcoming-major-module-releases.md

 {% info_block infoBox "Info" %}

-Learn about the SCOS related upcoming major releases [here](/docs/scos/user/intro-to-spryker/whats-new/upcoming-major-module-releases.html).
+To learn about the SCOS related upcoming major releases, see [Upcoming major module releases](/docs/scos/user/intro-to-spryker/whats-new/upcoming-major-module-releases.html).

 {% endinfo_block %}

 [Major module releases](/docs/scos/dev/architecture/module-api/semantic-versioning-major-vs.-minor-vs.-patch-release.html) might require some development efforts from projects.
-To help you plan in advance, check out the table below for information on modules for which we plan major releases.
+To help you plan in advance, check out the following table for information on modules for which we plan major releases.

 | MODULE | DATE | REASON FOR THE MAJOR VERSION |